'The Staircase' on HBO Max: Episode 4 Release Date and Your Questions Answered

 The Staircase -- HBO Max's new eight-episode miniseries exploring the life of novelist Michael Peterson and the suspicious death of his wife, Kathleen -- is now streaming and it's an instant classic.
-The bloody, enigmatic and engrossing show stars big names like Colin Firth, Sophie Turner and Patrick Schwarzenegger.
-It currently has a whopping score of 95 on CNET sister site Metacritic.
+The drama stars big names like Colin Firth, Sophie Turner and Patrick Schwarzenegger, and it currently has a whopping score of 95 on CNET sister site Metacritic.

-The first three episodes started streaming Thursday, and if you've already watched them, you might have questions about how things went down in real life or when we'll get to don our true crime detective hats again for episode 4.
+The first three episodes started streaming on Thursday, and if you've already watched them, you might have questions about the death of Elizabeth "Liz" Ratliff, or when we'll get to don our true crime detective hats again for episode 4.
 We're here with answers.

-Covered in books, podcasts and in an acclaimed 2004 documentary with the same name, the high-profile 2001 case continues to spark debates and theories.
-If you haven't watched episodes 1-3 of The Staircase, take note: There are some spoilers below.
+Covered in books, podcasts and an acclaimed Netflix 2004 documentary with the same name as the HBO show, the high profile 2001 case continues to spark debates and theories.
+If you haven't watched episodes 1-3 of HBO's The Staircase, take note: There are some spoilers below.

 When does episode 4 of The Staircase air?